My Dog Jumped After Being Spayed: Life After Spay

 If they’re jumping and running excessively, they may be putting too much strain on their incision and healing process.
 Additionally, if your dog is licking excessively at the incision site, you may need to invest in an Elizabethan collar to prevent them from aggravating the wound.
 Finally, watch for any changes in appetite or energy level.
 If your dog begins to show signs of lethargy or stops eating, contact your veterinarian right away.

-How Long After Spaying or Neutering Can My Dog Play?
+How Long After Spaying Or Neutering Can My Dog Play?

 Generally, it is best to wait two weeks after your dog is spayed or neutered before allowing them to play.
 After the procedure, your pup may be feeling a bit sore, so it is best to hold off on any activity until they have had time to heal.